Adamwewe/Dataeng_Assignment/README.md

 Dear Data Engineering team,

 Welcome to the solution repository for the data engineering assignment.
 Solving this was a lot of fun!
-However please bear in mind the end result could have been more elaborate if I had more time, as my thesis deadline is close I could only invest so much time into the task meaning only rudimentary tests were performed, I did however comment my code on where things could be improved from a computational cost and flexibility perspective.
+However please bear in mind the end result could have been more elaborate if I had more time, as my thesis deadline is close I could only invest so much time into the task.
+Because of the time restriction, I could only perform rudimentary tests, I did however comment my code on where things could be improved from a computational cost and flexibility perspective.
+Additionally, the query processing time was very slow, I wanted to create an index in the original .sql file however I was unsure if I was allowed to change the files I was supplied with.

 # Contents